Personal pronouns in Portuguese: Lhe(s)

 The use of lhe and lhes as indirect object forms of você and vocês ("[to] you", plural and singular) is currently rare in General BP, where lhe is often replaced as noted above by te or, alternatively, by para você.
 On the other hand, lheísmo, i.e. the use of lhe not only as an indirect object (e.g. Eu lhe dou meu endereço, "I will give you my address"), but also as a direct object (e.g. Eu lhe vi na praia ontem, Eng.
 "I saw you at the beach yesterday") is frequent in Northeastern Brazilian dialects, especially in Bahia.

 In standard written BP, it is common to use lhe(s) as indirect object forms of ele(s)/ela(s) ("[to] him / her / it / them"), e.g. O presidente pediu que lhe dessem notícias da crise na Bolívia.
 In the colloquial language, 'lhe' in that context is frequently replaced by para ele, etc., although educated speakers might use lhe in speech as well.

 Replacement of object pronouns with subject pronouns

-In nonstandard BP, especially in regional dialects like caipira, object pronouns may be avoided altogether, even in the first person.
+In nonstandard BP, especially in regional dialects, object pronouns may be avoided altogether, even in the first person.
 For example: Ele levou nós no baile (standard BP Ele nos levou ao baile) or Ela viu eu na escola (standard BP Ela me viu na escola).
-These examples, although common in rural areas and in working-class speech, would sound ungrammatical to most urban middle-class BP speakers in formal situations.